rl-institut/oemof-B3/docs/model_structure.rst

 Preprocessed datapackages
 -------------------------

+The resources are then again preprocessed together with the scenario information to generate scenario-specific datapackages.
 A preprocessed datapackage represents an instance of an energy system scenario.
 It is a collection of .csv-files, one file for all busses and one for each component, stored in :file:`elements` (scalars data) and :file:`sequences` (time series for e.g. renewable feedin or demand profiles), stored in separate folders.
 Below is an example of the element file for the gas turbine of the base examples scenario, which can be found in :file:`examples/base/preprocessed/base/data/elements/ch4-gt.csv`.

+.. todo: Explain more about scenarios, where and how they are defined and thus how new ones can be made

 =======  =========  ==========  =======  =====  ========  ==============  ========  =============  ===========  =============  =============  ==========  =================
 region   name       type        carrier  tech   from_bus  to_bus          capacity  capacity_cost  efficiency   carrier_cost   marginal_cost  expandable  output_paramters